 If you want more flowers, don’t cut old spikes.
 Instead, do these 4 things:

-- Strive to grow better.
+- Strive to be a better grower.
 Rely on good fertilizer, proper pH, bright light (even phals technically do better at intermediate light), and grow a big and healthy plant.

 - LIGHT BABY!
-Light matters…and unless you’re growing near a window, in a greenhouse, or under artificial lights, there’s a really good chance your plant needs more light.
+Light matters…and unless you’re growing near a window, in a greenhouse, or under artificial lights, there’s a really good chance your plant needs a little bit more light.

 - Leave old spikes on the plant.
-The effort spent growing a spike is heavily taxing on a plant…if you leave a spike intact, your orchid will have surplus energy to put into flowers rather than investing in a whole new spike; and if your plant has the energy for a new spike…guess what?
+The effort spent growing a spike is taxing on your plant…if you leave a spike intact, your orchid will have surplus energy to put into flowers rather than investing energy in a whole new spike; and if your plant has surplus energy for a new spike…guess what?
 You’ll get two spikes – the old one…and a new one.
+Some really happy phals will produce 2 or even 3 new spikes at once!

-Flowering Tip: For more flowers, use a low-nitrogen fertilizer (such as one for African Violets) when the plant is actively growing spikes and buds.
+Flowering Tip: For more flowers, after vegetative growth (leaves/roots) have finished, start use a low-nitrogen fertilizer (such as one for African Violets) while the plant is actively growing spikes and buds.

 2. It might make for an uglier orchid but I still don’t cut spikes